 Texas Health Fort Worth is recognized as a Joint Commission Advanced Comprehensive Stroke Center, one of the highest certifications that U.S. hospitals can achieve.
 They are the only hospital in Fort Worth and one of only three hospitals in the North Texas Region to achieve this accreditation.
 Texas Health Fort Worth is committed to maintaining quality outcomes that exceed the national average when compared to other comprehensive stroke centers in the country.

-In addition to certified advanced care, our facilities offer a complete continuum of care following a stroke to help you get back to life as quickly as possible.
+Texas Health facilities offer a complete continuum of care following a stroke to help you get back to life as quickly as possible.
 Our programs share rehabilitation and recovery resources and are available on both inpatient and outpatient bases.
 Support groups are also offered.
-Contact a Texas Health hospital conveniently located near you to find out more.